 Quality of life

-About a year ago, Livability.com asked why everyone seems to be moving to Tampa.
+About two years ago, Livability.com asked why everyone seems to be moving to Tampa.
 Fast forward to today, and the answer remains the same.
 Job opportunities, near perfect weather, and reinvention of the urban core and waterfront areas as a few of the countless reasons why the quality of life in Tampa is attracting more people, businesses, and rental property investors.

 - Cost of living index from the Tampa Bay Economic Development Council reports that it is cheaper to live in Tampa than many other large metro areas such as Atlanta, Denver, Phoenix, Orlando, and Nashville.

 - Forbes ranks Tampa as among the best places for business and careers and job growth.

 - Tampa receives high ratings from U.S. News & World Report for overall desirability, value, job market, and quality of life.

-- Niche.com gives the Tampa metro area an “A” grade for nightlife, diversity, and a good place for families.
+- Niche.com gives the Tampa metro area an “A” grade for nightlife, weather, and outdoor activities.